Ancient History (3000 BCE to 500 CE)

-Around 2600 BCE, the Chavin people built the first South American cities.
-These were located in modern-day Peru and included religious ceremonial sites, pottery, weaving looms, elaborate carvings and a three-story high building with mazes of rooms and corridors.
+The Chavins: The people who built the first South American cities.
+In addition to hunting and gathering they made pottery, weaved on looms and made elborate carvings.
+Their cities, which formed around 2500 BCE, were located in modern-day Peru.
+They included religious ceremonial sites and a three-story high building with mazes of rooms and corridors.

 The Middle Ages (500 CE to 1500 CE)

 The Huari: The militaristic people who built the empire that spread over half of modern-day Peru from about 800 CE to about 1000 CE.